acornejo/kilogui/readme.md

 ### libftdi and libusb

-To send commands to your Kilobot Overhead Controller requires communicating with the FTDI chip through usb.
-For this kbsend uses libftdi and libusb.
+The kbsend program that sends commands to your Kilobot Overhead Controller requires communicating with the FTDI chip through usb.
+For this purpose kbsend relies on libftdi and libusb.

 If you are on Linux, then your distribution should provide a packaged version of libftdi and libusb development files.
 In debian-based